Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Introduction

 \subsection{Acknowledgements}

-This project started during the 2019 AMS Mathematical Research Communities: Explicit Methods in Arithmetic Geometry in Characteristic $p$.
-The authors thank the AMS and the organizers of the meeting.
 The authors would like to thank Jordan Ellenberg, Benedict Gross, Richard Hain, Chao Li, Bjorn Poonen, and David Stapleton for helpful conversations and suggestions.
 We thank the referee for the valuable feedback and comments.
-Li is funded by the Simons Collaboration on Arithmetic Geometry, Number Theory and Computation during the time conducting this work.
-Litt is supported by NSF Grant DMS-2001196.

 This work also owes a substantial intellectual debt to \cite{HM}, which will be apparent throughout.